VaugeoisThomas/Groupomania/README.md

 * contains one capital letter
 * have two numbers

-You can write a message, or comment, or like / dislike other messages.
+You can write a message.
 You can modify your account, delete your account.

 Enjoy your visit.